dragon-dune/dragon-dune/docs/README.md

 1. Territory 0• (in the middle of the board) is the Great Mountain and is neutral territory.
 Players will never battle in territory 0•.
-2. Forrest territories are represented by • (such as 16•).
+2. Forest territories are represented by • (such as 16•).
 Units in a forest territory are safe from dragon attack.
 3. Castle territories are represented by ★ (such as 10★).
 Players need to control 3 castles to win the game.
 Units in a castle are safe from